lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

   )

-Next, we schedule a job which extracts 99 frames with the default Coreset strategy which selects a diverse set of frames:
+Next, we schedule a job which extracts 99 frames with a strategy to select a diverse set of frames:

 .. code-block:: python